 How does Tax Impact Preview work?

 Selling shares is a taxable event—those sales could be triggered by a withdrawal or an allocation change.
-Tax Impact Preview shows the estimated gains and losses the sale is expected to realize, as well as an estimate of the taxes that may result, in real-time, before the transaction is carried out.
+Tax Impact Preview shows the estimated gains and losses the sale is expected to realize, as well as an estimate of the taxes that may result, in real-time, before the transaction is submitted.